 A client recently shared: “I want to sell my agency for $1 million in 8 years so I can retire.”
 He wanted to know if he was on track to get that exit price.

-Other current and prospect clients have mentioned a $1 million target—and several want a lot more than that.
+Other current and prospect clients have mentioned a $1 million target—and several want a lot more than that… like $10MM or $50MM.

-If you’re focused on running a High-Growth agency, let’s look at what it would take to get $1 million.
+If you’re focused on running an Equity agency, let’s look at what it would take to get $1 million.
 It might be closer—or further—than you think.

 Not planning to sell your agency?
 Totally fine—you’re probably running a Lifestyle agency.
 But knowing this info is still helpful if you get an unexpected offer to sell.